dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 If Common Lisp were a purely functional language, that would be the end of the story.
 However, because it's possible to modify a cons cell after it has been created by SETFing its CAR or CDR, you need to think a bit about how side effects and structure sharing mix.

-Because of Lisp's functional heritage, operations that modify existing objects are called destructive--in functional programming, changing an object's state "destroys" it since it no longer represents the same value.
+Because of Lisp's functional heritage, operations that modify existing objects are called destructive -- in functional programming, changing an object's state "destroys" it since it no longer represents the same value.
 However, using the same term to describe all state-modifying operations leads to a certain amount of confusion since there are two very different kinds of destructive operations, for-side-effect operations and recycling operations.5

 For-side-effect operations are those used specifically for their side effects.
 All uses of SETF are destructive in this sense, as are functions that use SETF under the covers to change the state of an existing object such as VECTOR-PUSH or VECTOR-POP.
-But it's a bit unfair to describe these operations as destructive--they're not intended to be used in code written in a functional style, so they shouldn't be described using functional terminology.
+But it's a bit unfair to describe these operations as destructive -- they're not intended to be used in code written in a functional style, so they shouldn't be described using functional terminology.
 However, if you mix nonfunctional, for-side-effect operations with functions that return structure-sharing results, then you need to be careful not to inadvertently modify the shared structure.
 For instance, consider these three definitions:

 (defparameter *list-1* (list 1 2)) (defparameter *list-2* (list 3 4)) (defparameter *list-3* (append *list-1* *list-2*))